-Both pieces of legislation would increase the maximum size of the credit?to $1,600 in the House bill and $2,000 in the Senate version?though this comes with an important caveat.
-Specifically, the House bill would require filers to have an SSN to qualify for the refundable portion of the CTC, which means that undocumented immigrants?even those with dependents who are U.S. citizens?would no longer receive the benefit if they have no tax liability.
+Both pieces of legislation would increase the maximum size of the credit, to $1,600 in the House bill and $2,000 in the Senate version, though this comes with an important caveat.
+Specifically, the House bill would require filers to have an SSN to qualify for the refundable portion of the CTC, which means that undocumented immigrant, even those with dependents who are U.S. citizens, would no longer receive the benefit if they have no tax liability.
 Under the Senate version, ITIN filers would still qualify for the refundable portion of the CTC, provided their dependents have valid SSNs.
 This would allow undocumented immigrants with U.S. citizen children to continue utilizing this benefit, while individuals with undocumented children could not.

 These changes would likely increase financial insecurity among immigrant families with child dependents, albeit more severely under the House proposal.
 Around a third of children living in poverty are children of immigrants, and over 4 million U.S. citizen children live with a parent who is undocumented.

 The House proposal would similarly change the AOTC by requiring students have an SSN to claim the refundable portion of the credit.
 This would disproportionately affect recipients of President Obama’s 2012 Executive Order on Deferred Action for Childhood Arrivals (DACA) and other DREAMers, many of whom have attended college or post-secondary school while working.
 The Senate bill would not make this change.